genome-vendor/bowtie/MANUAL.markdown

 read.
 Each line is a collection of at least 12 fields separated by tabs; from left to right, the fields are:

-1. Name of read that aligned
+1. Name of read that aligned.

+    Note that the [SAM specification] disallows whitespace in the read name.
+	If the read name contains any whitespace characters, Bowtie 2 will truncate the name at the first whitespace character.
+This is similar to the behavior of other tools.

 2. Sum of all applicable flags.
 Flags relevant to Bowtie are: